Current: East Tennessee State University, Student, Doctor of Public Health Area of

-2014-present: East Tennessee State University, Non-Degree Area of Study: TN counseling
+2014: East Tennessee State University, Non-Degree Area of Study: TN counseling

 2007: Appalachian State University, M.A.
 Major Area: Counseling